michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 The first 3 lines explain how to connect to `MySql`.
 Our password is hardcoded for simplicity sake, but in real life we would store it in a secret.

-The last line shows that our `MySql` schema should be updated at application startup (to be discussed in the next paragraph).
+`ddl-auto: update` shows that our `MySql` schema should be updated at application startup (to be discussed in the next paragraph).

 ## Generating a Database schema from scratch